goto-eof/simple-pass-gen/README.md

 Simple Pass Gen is a Rust library for password generation.

 # How to use it?
-In order to use it first of all add simple-pass-gen to youre toml file:
+In order to use it first of all add simple-pass-gen to your toml file:
 ```
-simple-pass-gen = "0.1.0"
+simple-pass-gen = "0.1.2"
 ```

 Then call one of two available functions: